 Radio Silence comes pre-loaded with almost all Little Snitch features, which makes it a worthy alternative.
 It allows you to check over your network connections and set up a firewall to protect your MacBook from any outbound connections.

-More interestingly, it lets you go further deep and check on the processes trying to establish a connection with the online server.
-The best part of this application is it features a user-friendly interface and comes at a much lower price than Little Snitch.
+More interestingly, it lets you examine the processes trying to establish a connection with the online server.
+This applicationโs best feature is that it features a user-friendly interface and is much lower priced than Little Snitch.

 3. Hands Off

 Hands-off is one of the sure picks for this list.
-It features a combination of a simple and user-friendly interface along with tons of advanced features.
-Users can easily navigate the application and set their own rules and exclusion lists.
+It features a simple and user-friendly interface along with tons of advanced features.
+Users can easily navigate the application and set rules and exclusion lists.

 The sniffing mode ensures complete privacy protection by disabling all other applications from accessing the servers.
-Unlike Little Snitch, Hands-off doesn’t feel too overwhelming and is a viable option for both normal and advanced users.
+Unlike Little Snitch, Hands-Off doesnโt feel overwhelming and is a viable option for regular and advanced users.

 4. Lulu

 Lulu is one of the best replacements for Little Snitch.
-Apart from being a good contender in the list, Lulu also features one of the most robust firewall protection for macOS.
+Apart from being a good contender on the list, Lulu also features one of the most robust firewall protections for macOS.
 This open-source application has a great look and is extremely easy to use.

-Above all, it is a free alternative without any boundary on the inbound and outbound connections.
-Besides, it also comes with a pre-blocking feature that starts blocking your apps from accessing the internet right from installing Lulu on your Mac.
+Above all, it is a free alternative without any boundary between inbound and outbound connections.
+Besides, it also comes with a pre-blocking feature that prevents your apps from accessing the internet right after installing Lulu on your Mac.

 5. Netiquette

-Netiquette is quite new in the field, developed by the same team who created Lulu.
+Netiquette is relatively new in the field.
+It was developed by the same team that created Lulu.
 It is an open-source, free application with an intuitive interface, making it much easier for users to navigate.

-Although it is still available in the beta version, Netiquette does offer a great service in all aspects.
-It allows you to expressively monitor your outbound network connections and export logs for future research.
+Although it is still available in the beta version, Netiquette offers a great service in all aspects.
+It allows you to monitor your outbound network connections expressively and export logs for future research.

-As of now, Netiquette doesn’t include custom rules and many other features.
+Currently, Netiquette doesnโt include custom rules and many other features.
 However, we expect to see it as a complete feature-packed application shortly.